Using RFM Segmentation to Grow your Wholesale, Distributor or Manufacturing Business

-Let us explain what RFM is, why you should care about it, how to calculate and use it, and most importantly – how it impacts all 6 key strategies for growth and profitability in Wholesale, Distributor & Manufacturing businesses…
+In this blog we’ll go into greater detail about what RFM is, why you should care about it, how to calculate and use it, and most importantly, how it impacts all 6 key strategies for growth and profitability in Wholesale, Distributor & Manufacturing businesses.

 RFM is a well-known and well-loved technique for segmenting customers by their spend pattern.
 Essentially, it segments customers by Recency, Frequency and Monetary Value: